rontarrant/gtkDcoding/docs/_posts/2019-10-08-0077-notebook-i-basics.md

 </div>
 <!-- end of snippet for second (2nd) occurrence of application and terminal screen shots on a single page -->

-This isn’t an ideal solution either because we don’t get control over such things as the shape of the tabs, but we do get some control… and it looks better than a *Windows 7* theme superimposed onto a *Windows 10* application.
+This isn’t an ideal solution either because we don’t get control over such things as the shape of the tabs, but we do get some control... and it looks better than a *Windows 7* theme superimposed onto a *Windows 10* application.

 ##### A Call for Participation
 <BR>